-6.0.1 Animals must have free access to clean, fresh water at all times.

-6.0.2 Animals must have a feeding plan that will guarantee a varied, well-balanced and wholesome nutritional regime appropriate for their age.

-Note: Particular attention must be paid to older ewes that may have poor teeth.

-6.0.3 A list of ingredients or sample tear tags from all feed, feed blocks and mineral blocks used on farm must be made available to the AGW representative.

-6.0.4 Food and water must be distributed in a way that eliminates competition.

-6.0.5 Feeding meat or animal by-products is prohibited.

-6.0.5.1 Feeding fishmeal and other aquatic products to sheep is prohibited.

-6.0.6 Recommended Farms should be Certified Non-GMO by AGW.
+- 6.0.1 Animals must have free access to clean, fresh water at all times. - 6.0.2 Animals must have a feeding plan that will guarantee a varied, well-balanced and wholesome nutritional regime appropriate for their age. - 6.0.3 A list of ingredients or sample tear tags from all feed, feed blocks and mineral blocks used on farm must be made available to the AGW representative. - 6.0.4 Food and water must be distributed in a way that eliminates competition. - 6.0.5 Feeding meat or animal by-products is prohibited. - 6.0.5.1 Feeding fishmeal and other aquatic products to beef cattle is prohibited. - 6.0.6 Recommended Farms should be Certified Non-GMO by AGW.